wothers/items_from_text/README.md

 ## Creating Items

 1. Create a new folder called "itemsfromtext" in your .minecraft folder and navigate inside
-2. For each item make a txt file and a 16x16 png image.
+2. For each item make a txt file and a png image.
 Both files should be named your item's registry name (e.g. ender_pearl)
 3. Inside the txt file complete one of the example templates below with your own item's data
+4. For custom namespaces, make a new folder within the main folder and put items in that folder

 # Templates